Mollie Tibbetts, University of Iowa student, missing: A timeline of events

 Police in Pella say a man being sought for taking pictures of female joggers on July 27 has turned himself in.

-Kevin Winker, director of investigative operations with the Iowa Division of Criminal Investigation, says during an afternoon news conference that officials are continuing to follow every tip that comes in about Tibbetts.
+Investigator Kevin Winker says during an afternoon news conference that officials are continuing to follow every tip that comes in about Tibbetts.

 Investigators are still unsure about what exactly happened to Tibbetts, Winker says, though they can confirm her disappearing on her own is "not consistent with her past."